display:none

 A simple three-layer approach works well:

-2. Updated confidentiality clauses in employment contracts and contractor agreements
+2. Updated clauses in employment contracts and contractor agreements covering privacy, confidentiality and AI use

-3. A review process for high-risk work involving client information
+3. A review process for work involving client information that may be considered high risk, such as in health services and financial services.

 AI is here to stay.
 Businesses do not need to avoid it.
-They need to control how it is used through clear contracts and policies.
+You simply need to control and monitor how it is used through clear contracts and policies.

-If your staff or contractors are using AI in client or internal work, it may be time to review your employment contracts, contractor agreements, service agreements and confidentiality clauses to ensure they reflect current privacy and data protection risks in Australia.
+If your staff or contractors are using AI in client or internal work, it may be time to review your employment contracts, contractor agreements, service agreements, privacy policies and confidentiality clauses to ensure the each reflect the way your business uses AI, the impact that may have on client data and what you are doing to protect client data. .

-If you would like to review your agreements or update your AI governance framework, you can book a Short Advice Session.
+If you would like to review your agreements or update your AI governance framework, please get started by booking a Short Advice Session with one of our team.